W. P. Ker

 William Paton Ker, FBA (30 August 1855 – 17 July 1923), was a Scottish literary scholar and essayist.

 Life

 Born in Glasgow in 1855, Ker studied at Glasgow Academy, the University of Glasgow, and Balliol College, Oxford.

 He was appointed to a fellowship at All Souls College, Oxford, in 1879.
 He became Professor of English Literature and History at the University College of South Wales, Cardiff, in 1883, and moved to University College London as Quain Professor in 1889.
-However he retained his links with Oxford and was there almost every week during the 1910s, and available to keen students there.
-He was later the Oxford Professor of Poetry from 1920 to his death, at 67, of a heart attack while climbing the Pizzo Bianco (a minor summit in Macugnaga in northern Italy).
+He retained, however, his links with Oxford and was there almost every week during the 1910s, making himself available to keen students there.
+He was later the Oxford Professor of Poetry from 1920 to his death, at 67, of a heart attack while climbing the Pizzo Bianco (a summit near Macugnaga in northern Italy).
 A plaque commemorates his death in the Old Church cemetery in Macugnaga.
 A W. P. Ker Memorial Lecture is held at Glasgow University in his honour.